aatb-ch/go1_republisher/README.md

 ## Imu and Odometry

-To publish the imu and odom channels:
+To publish the imu and odom topics/tf:
 - `roslaunch go1_republisher imu_odom.launch`

 # TODO